koushikchintuu/Digital-WhiteBoard/README.md

 ## Overview
 The Digital Whiteboard is a real-time collaborative drawing application built with React (Vite) for the frontend and FastAPI for the backend.
 It allows multiple users to draw, erase, undo/redo, and save their drawings while syncing in real-time using WebSockets.

+## Live-Link : https://digital-white-board-two.vercel.app/ (As of now problem with backend(issue in render server))

 ## Features
 - **Real-time drawing** with WebSocket communication
 - **Undo/Redo** functionality